yarnpkg/berry/packages/gatsby/content/features/plugins.md

 - [**yaml-manifest**](https://github.com/lyleunderwood/yarn-plugin-yaml-manifest) by [**Lyle Underwood**](https://github.com/lyleunderwood) - use a `package.yml` with comments and whitespace that is automatically synchronized with `package.json`

+- [**yarn-plugin-envinfo**](https://github.com/TheKnarf/yarn-plugin-envinfo) by [**TheKnarf**](https://github.com/TheKnarf) - yarn plugin so that you can run envinfo in your project.
+It'll read a project local configuration file so that different projects can ask for different info.
+Useful for helping new developers when onboarding them into your project.

 If you wrote a plugin yourself, feel free to [open a PR](https://github.com/yarnpkg/berry/edit/master/packages/gatsby/content/features/plugins.md) to add it at the end of this list!